przemek83/ping-stat/README.md

 ## Usage
 Pick one host and get its IP (you can use `ping -a <name>` command in console).
 Copy IP address into application field `Address`.
 Optionally change `Timeout` field value to adjust time which ping command will wait for answer from address.
 Also optionally modify `Interval` field value to change frequency of calling system ping command. if all fields are as intended, than hit ping button to start pinging.
 Click it again to stop.
-There might be few seconds delay between clicking ping/stop button.
+There might be few seconds of delay between clicking ping/stop button and reaction.
 It is a result of system `ping` command which needs time to perform its job.

 ## License
 Project is distributed under the MIT License.
 See `LICENSE` for more information.